What's Happenng

 The second tutorial provides a step-by-step guide to writing an IPP, and an opportunity for CNC to review the sample IPP template and examples, as well as gain insight and confidence in writing long- and short-term goals that really support their programming and provide a clear direction for helping a child and family.
 This tutorial also offers resources, references, a facilitator guide, and added group discussion questions

-Managing Separation Anxiety When Children Return Webinar: Just added
+Managing Separation Anxiety When Children Return Webinar

 For some parents and children, the idea of returning to CNC after pandemic closures is stressful.
 Many families will be experiencing separation anxiety and find the transition back to care challenging.
 In this webinar, CMAS consultant Jackie Cunningham provides CNC staff with 9 Tips for managing separation anxiety when children return and a printable tip sheet you can share with your team!